Geocache Listing Requirements / Guidelines

 A traditional cache consists of at least a container and logbook and is located at the posted coordinates.

 The coordinates posted at the top of the cache listing are for the first stage of a multi-cache.
 Provide the coordinates of all subsequent stages of the multi-cache by using the Additional Waypoints feature.
 If you do not want the coordinates for the additional stages displayed to the public, mark them as "hidden."
 Only the cache owner, reviewers and Groundspeak lackeys can view hidden coordinates.

 The information needed to solve this type cache must be available to the general community and the puzzle should be solvable from the information provided on the cache page.

 For many caches of this type, the coordinates listed are not of the actual cache location, but a general reference point, such as a nearby parking location.
-The posted coordinates should be no more than 1-2 miles (2-3 km) away from the true cache location.
+Final coordinates must be less than 2 miles (3.2 km) from the posted coordinates.
 This allows the cache to show up on the appropriate vicinity searches and means that the mileage of Trackables passing through the cache will be reasonably accurate.
 Add the final set of coordinates and any additional waypoints to the cache listing before submitting for review.